enonic/app-explorer/README.md

 ### 2.0.0-SNAPSHOT

-* TODO: Require XP-7.6 and use distributable tasks
+* TODO: Remove any reference to lib-cron
 * TODO: Enable should filters in interfaces again

 ### 1.5.0-SNAPSHOT

+* Make sure all previous cronJobs are unscheduled on startup
 * Require Enonic XP 7.6 and use distributed tasks
 * Less noise on startup
 * Add values (true and false) for the system field document_metadata.valid